feay1234/CRCF/README.md

 # Contextual Recurrent Collaborative Filtering framework (CRCF)

-This is our implementation for the paper:
+This is our implementation for the article:

 A Contextual Recurrent Collaborative Filtering Framework for Modelling Sequences of Venue Checkins.
 Jarana Manotumruksa, Craig Macdonald and Iadh Ounis.
 Information Processing and Management Journal 2019.